pruno/mongo-vc/README.md

 In order to declare an object you need to extend from AbstractObject, which require an AbstractCollection instance.

-What you must to declare in your class:
+What you need to declare in your class:

 An arbitrary number of public attribute (those will describe your object).
 The _id property is already declared in the parent.